oracle-livelabs/pts/ac-with-ucp/lab3-unplanned-outages/lab3-unplanned-outages.md

   1. Refresh demo schema

     We will start by refreshing the demo schema.
-Run **ddl_setup.sh** again from a third tab on your terminal window.
+Interrupt the demo if it is still running (CTRL-C) and run **ddl_setup.sh** again from a third tab on your terminal window.

     ![Show script ddl_setup.sh](./images/task3/ddl-setup-script.png " ")